Your Consumer Rights in Singapore and How to Get Recourse

 - Sue in the Small Claims Tribunals (SCT); or

-- Sue in the District, Magistrates’ or High Court.
+- Sue in the District Court, Magistrates’ Court or General Division of the High Court.

 Negotiating with the supplier directly